FeliPrado31/Kaboom-JS-Game-Boilerplate/README.md

 ## Demo

-You can check out the live demo of the game here: https://github.com/FeliPrado31/Kaboom-JS-Game-Boilerplate
+You can check out the live demo of the game here: [Live Demo](https://kaboom-js-game-boilerplate.vercel.app/)

 ## Contributing